sjroma/sjroma.github.io/cmshogscan/README.md

 <a href="https://sjroma.github.io/cmshogscan/chapters/" target="_blank">**HOG Chapters Powered by _HOG\[SCAN\]_**</a> - Alphabetized by state and then city, this page has the HOG chapters using _HOG\[SCAN\]_ and provides a link to each one.

 ## Added pages
-The following pages were created for the raleighhog.com website.
+The following pages were created for the <a href="https://www.raleighhog.com/" target="_blank">Raleigh HOG website</a>.
 I have a background writing code with HTML and CSS so it's easier for me to create a page off-line and then copy/paste it to the CMS site.
 The pages here are shown as examples of what you can do to personalize your website.
 These pages are open source, meaning you should feel free to use them if you want.
 If you need help using them on your website, or would like me to help you create a basic page for your website, [feel free to contact me](mailto:webmaster@raleighhog.com).
 * <a href="https://www.raleighhog.com/frequently-asked-questions" target="_blank">**FAQ**</a> and <a href="https://www.raleighhog.com/ladies-harley" target="_blank">**Ladies of Harley**</a> - both pages are simplistic in that there is not much coding that I did when creating them.
 However, the FAQ page uses the HTML description list rather than an unordered or ordered list only because I think it works better for the page and doesn't require me to put additional tags around the question in order to make the text bold.